nikitafedorov008/nikitafedorov008/README.md

 Achievements:

-- First place in the final of the All-Russian competition for socio-technical entrepreneurship Preaktum Cup 2018;
+- First place in the final of the All-Russian competition for socio-technical entrepreneurship Preactum Cup 2018;

 - Second place at the hackathon of the St. Petersburg Polytechnic University 2019;